elec327/elec327.github.io/lab2/index.md

   - One LED should be lit at any one time.
   - Which LED is lit should change every 333 ms.
+  - The first LED that is lit should be the outside ring, 12 o'clock LED.
-  - Which LED is lit should rotate clockwise 3 times, followed by counter clockwise 3 times, then repeating clockwise again, and so on.
+  - Which LED is lit should rotate around the clock (clockwise), in the outer ring, then switch at 12 o'clock to the inner ring, then back to the outer and so on.
+  - (Note that in the hour I spent on my demo PCB for the video above, I couldn't get it to start at 12 o'clock, so I realize that this is moderately non-trivial.)

 Refer to the [skeleton code
 file](https://github.com/ckemere/ELEC327/blob/master/Labs/Lab2/pendant.c) file.
 In order for it to work, you will need to:
-  - modify the code so that the appropriate Port 2 pins are set up and outputting properly (lines 43, 64, and 67)
   - properly implement the `next_led()` function.
-This function returns the values of PORT1 and PORT2 that are appropriate for the next led to light up in sequence in the circle.
-The PORT1 pins should be in the high byte and the PORT2 pins should be in the low byte.
-Note that it maintains state from one function call to the next!
+This function sets the values of PORT1 and PORT2 that are appropriate for the next led to light up in sequence in the circle.
+Note that you might want to use `static` variables to maintain state from one function call to the next!

 Once the code is functioning, examine it carefully and make sure you fill in comments on all the lines that are marked.
 Additionally, think about they way the code is structured.
 In principle, the code could all go in the interrupt, but in general it is best to have interrupt service routines execute as quickly as possible.
-Additionally, see how when the button is pressed, it puus the pendant into LPM4 sleep with LEDs off and wakes it up from sleep when it is pushed again.

 ##### Final modification for full functionality